oracle/terraform-provider-oci/website/docs/d/database_cloud_exadata_infrastructure.html.markdown

 The following arguments are supported:

-* `cloud_exadata_infrastructure_id` - (Required) The Cloud Exadata infrastructure [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
+* `cloud_exadata_infrastructure_id` - (Required) The cloud Exadata infrastructure [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).

 ## Attributes Reference

 The following attributes are exported:

-* `availability_domain` - The name of the availability domain that the cloud Exadata infrastructure is located in.
+* `availability_domain` - The name of the availability domain that the cloud Exadata infrastructure resource is located in.
-* `available_storage_size_in_gbs` - The available storage can be allocated to the Exadata infrastructure instance, in gigabytes (GB).
+* `available_storage_size_in_gbs` - The available storage can be allocated to the cloud Exadata infrastructure resource, in gigabytes (GB).
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `compute_count` - The number of compute servers for the cloud Exadata infrastructure.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-* `display_name` - The user-friendly name for the Cloud Exadata infrastructure.
+* `display_name` - The user-friendly name for the cloud Exadata infrastructure resource.
 The name does not need to be unique.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
-* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Exadata infrastructure.
+* `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Exadata infrastructure resource.
 * `last_maintenance_run_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the last maintenance run.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `maintenance_window` -